rav009/openwrt-shadowsocks/README.md

-I am trying to fix a bug the configuration "lan_access_ip" does not work ==
+This fork is for repairing a bug that the configuration "lan_access_ip" does not work.
+===

 Shadowsocks-libev for OpenWrt
 ===